 All students attending school can access a test if they display symptoms of coronavirus.
 They are encouraged to get tested in this scenario.

 A negative result means you did not have coronavirus when the test was done.

 You can stop self-isolating if you test negative, as long as you feel well – if you still feel unwell, you may have a different illness that could spread to other people, so stay at home until you’re feeling better

-A positive result means you had coronavirus when the test was done and you and anyone you live with must keep self-isolating.
+A positive result means you had coronavirus when the test was done and you must keep self-isolating.